Half-sheet

 # Custom detent type

-We can create custom detent types that can be re-used across multiple sheets.
-We need to conform our custom type to CustomPresentationDetent protocol and provide height(in:) method that returns the calculated detent height.
+We can create custom detent types that can be reused across multiple sheets by conforming to the CustomPresentationDetent protocol and implementing the height(in:) method, which returns the calculated detent height.

-Inside height() method we are provided a special context that includes SwiftUI environment.
+Inside the height(in:) method we are provided a special context that includes SwiftUI environment.
 We can use that environment to calculate the size of the detent.

 For example, we can define TinyDetent type that has the height of 60 points.
 If the user sets larger accessibility font on their device, we should adjust the height of the detent to be larger, so that our content doesn't get truncated or cut off.